Where to Go On a Malaria-free Family Safari in South Africa?

 • Gauteng

-Although the North West and Northern Cape Provinces are also considered malaria free, there are in fact some low-risk areas along the Molopo and Orange Rivers, near the Botswana and Namibia borders.
+Although the North West and Northern Cape Provinces are also considered malaria-free, there are in fact some low-risk areas along the Molopo and Orange Rivers, near the Botswana and Namibia borders.
 These low-risk areas of the Kalahari Desert include Augrabies Falls and the Kgalagadi Transfrontier Park, where seasonal precautionary measures to prevent mosquito bites are recommended.

-The Kingdom of Lesotho, a small landlocked country surrounded by South Africa, is also malaria free.
-Although it is not a wildlife safari destination, Lesotho is a travel highlight with its Pony Trekking, beautiful mountain scenery and cultural richness.
+The Kingdom of Lesotho, a small landlocked country surrounded by South Africa, is also malaria-free.
+Although it is not a wildlife safari destination, Lesotho is a travel highlight with its pony trekking, beautiful mountain scenery and cultural richness.

 Check out our Budget Lesotho Safaris.